Helping You Get Recognized For The Great Science That You Do

 Now, back to what Marshall said in the interview.
 The core of what he said is: a lot of science is not innovative, even though it is useful.
 Don’t try to pretend that your science is innovative when it isn’t.
 Reviewers will see right through that.
 Do what you can to bring new ways of solving problems, but don’t pretend it is something that it is not.

-One Response to “What counts as “innovation” in the new NIH grant format?”
+5 replies to "What counts as “innovation” in the new NIH grant format?"

 If there’s a sub-section entitled “innovation” (sandwiched between Significance and Approach), applicants are going to spin something to fill in there; everyone knows the game and it will be considered unacceptable to leave it blank.
 That doesn’t make it innovative.
 If NIH is looking for ideas that nobody else around the world is coming up with (or something similar) around the same time, then most Nobel prize winning work won’t qualify either — not relativity, not natural selection, not quantum mechanics, not DNA structure!
 All of these truly innovative ideas (in my book) have occurred to multiple people with slight variations around the same time.